-- The Yellow Guest Registration Form must be carried by the guest at all times and shown to any staff member of the College upon request. - A student is allowed only two non-Marist guests at a time. - All guests must park in the Beck Place lot.
+- 6. A student is allowed only two non-Marist guests at a time. - 7.
+All guests must park in the Beck Place Lot.
 A temporary parking permit is not required.
-Marist students visiting other Marist students must have a valid Marist College ID and swipe in before being allowed entry (current process). - All hosts are responsible for the conduct of their guests at all times.
+Marist students visiting other Marist students must have a valid Marist College ID and swipe in before being allowed entry (current process). - 8.
+All hosts are responsible for the conduct of their guest at all times.